SusheelThapa/command/command/t/touch.md

 **Usage:**

-Using following command timestamp is changed to `2023 nov 12, 9:34pm`:
+Using following command, timestamp is changed to `2023 nov 12, 9:34pm`:

 ```shell
 touch -t yymmddhhmm filename